 (DWYM) - It's the dream of everyone who flies and belongs to a frequent flyer club: Earning enough miles for a free flight to Hawaii or someplace exotic.

 But with the new year, you may find that trip getting even more out of reach.

 Changes Coming in February

 Using your frequent flyer miles has gotten tougher and tougher since the Great Recession.
 But starting February 1, 2014 it is about to become even more difficult.

-Delta and United have announced changes to their frequent flyer programs that will require more miles for some destinations.
+United have announced changes to their frequent flyer programs that will require more miles for some destinations.

 -On Delta, to get a "Saver Seat" to Hawaii-- the lowest level-- the requirement jumps from 40,000 to 45,000 Sky Miles.